 - Have effective arrangements for both routine cleaning and dealing with spills

 - Use the appropriate detergent mixed at the correct concentration

-In order to help you identify slip and trip hazards in the workplace, and provide suggested actions to resolve them, download the HSE Slips and Trips Hazard Spotting Checklist.
+In order to help you identify slip and trip hazards in the workplace, and provide suggested actions to resolve them, download the HSE Slips Trips and Falls Hazard Spotting Checklist.
 Also, don’t forget to check you have all the floor care supplies available to effectively reduce the risk of contamination and clear up any spills.